 Google’s SEO Alogrithm History

-Google’s SEO algorithm history in complete order from 2015 to present time in July 2017.
+Google’s SEO algorithm history incomplete order from 2015 to the present time in July 2017.
 As you know Google uses multiple algorithms in each search query.
 I’ve gone out of the way to publish a list so my clients will have an understanding.
-A complete list of 2018 and 2019.
+A complete list of 2018 and 2021.

 Google pre-announced a “site diversity” update, claiming it would improve situations where sites had more than two organic listings.
 Moz data showed that, while the update did marginally improve SERPs with 3-5 duplicate sites on page one, the impact was relatively small.